Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "I'm going to see a therapist!" she blurted, and ripped her arm out of Quinn's suddenly limp grasp.
 "Are you happy now?
 Is that a good enough explanation for you to accept?
 Or do you still think I would cheat on you?
 I'm positive you do.
 I'll bet you're imagining me fucking him on his goddamn couch right now!"

 She was absolutely livid.
 Quinn had never seen her like this.
-The brunette pulled her cell phone from her pocket and the blonde was too numb to wonder what she was doing.
+Rachel pulled her cell phone from her pocket and Quinn was too numb to wonder what she was doing.
 Even after she chucked it at the couch and started yanking off her gloves.

 "And now I'm officially late," she said tearfully, throwing her gloves forcefully after the cell phone.
 They hit the wall with barely audible thuds.
 "Thank you very much, Quinn."